nuke-haus/mapnuke/README.md

 * __Winter Sprite__ - The sprite to use in winter.

-* __Spawn Chance__ - Value between 0 and 1.
-1 means it will be very common.
+* __Spawn Chance__ - Value between 0 and 1, 0 being nonexistent and 1 being very common.

 * __Can Flip__ - Can the sprite be flipped on the X axis?
+If so, there is a 50% chance it will randomly flip a given sprite.
+Mostly used with grass sprites.

 * __Can Flip Winter__ - Same as above but in winter.

 * __Is Centerpiece__ - Some province types (ie. caves, mountains) have a large central sprite.
 These are centerpieces.
+Only one centerpiece is used and it's selected based on the size.
+Examine the cave province centerpieces in the default art style to understand this better.

 * __Valid Colors__ - List of valid colors to tint the sprite with.
 Just use white with 100% alpha if you don't want the sprite to be tintable.

 * __Valid Colors Winter__ - Same as above for winter.

 * __Valid Terrain__ - What type of terrain flag is required for this sprite to get used?
-Certain provinces (ie. wasteland) use this to specify special sprites.
+Certain provinces (ie. wasteland) use this to specify special sprites for hotter/colder province modifiers.
 Examine the default art style to understand this better.

 6. Add your materials from step 3 to the material list.